 So how do you drive the Amarok in Sand?
 The VW Amarok is a very capable sand driving vehicle with great low-down torque ideal for thick uneven sand.
 You need to make sure to disengage the off-road traction control and by pressing the 4-wheel drive button for 3 seconds.
 With the Off-road mode disengaged, it allows enough wheel spin to allow the Amarok to glide over thick sand and up steep beach dunes quite effortlessly.
 Tire pressure plays a vital role and 0.8 bar provides a long and wide enough footprint with the standard Amarok 17” AT tires.

-So let us look closely at the Amarok’s sand driving abilities and how it stacks up against its rivals.
+So let us look closely at VW Amarok’s sand driving abilities and how it stacks up against its rivals.

 Amarok Sand driving ability